tomgco/tapeshopper/exercises/01-log-it-out/problem.md

 # Log it out

 Developing apps and modules is fun.
-However often you might be concerned wether things work or when you add new features you want to be sure you did not break anything.
+However often you might be concerned whether things work or when you add new features you want to be sure you did not break anything.
 Therefore developers invented tests for their well-being.
-They allow you to automatically, well, test your application or module.
+They allow you to test your application or module using repeatable inputs and outputs.

 Let's assume you wrote a function called `emotify`, which takes a String and adds a space and a `:)` to it.
 How would you check that your function is working?

-Maybe your first idea was calling the function with a value und `console.log` the result and then check its output in the console.
+Maybe your first idea was to call the function with a value and `console.log` the result, then checking its output in the console.

 ```js
   var emotify = require('./emotify.js')